 The "primary insurance amount" (PIA) is payable at the normal retirement age; maximum benefits are payable at age 70.
 The PIA is the benefit (before rounding down to next lower whole dollar) a person would receive if he/she elects to begin receiving retirement benefits at his/her normal retirement age.
 At this age, the benefit is neither reduced for early retirement nor increased for delayed retirement.

-This dataset provides monthly data at the national level from federal fiscal year 2012 and onward of Social Security Retirement Insurance applications filed via the Internet, and Social Security Retirement Insurance applications submitted via telephone, in person through a local SSA field office, or by mail that could be filed via the Internet.
-Percentage of online applications is derived by dividing the number of retirement insurance applications filed via the Internet by the total number of retirement insurance applications that could be filed via the Internet.
+This dataset provides monthly data at the national level for federal fiscal years 2012 and onward of Social Security Retirement Insurance applications filed via the Internet and Social Security Retirement Insurance applications submitted via telephone, in person through a local SSA field office, or by mail which could have been filed via the Internet.
+The percentage of online applications is derived by dividing the number of retirement insurance applications filed via the Internet by the total number of retirement insurance applications which could have been filed via the Internet.

-Field B: Reporting Month indicates the month the data was produced.
-Reporting months are administratively set reporting periods and do not necessarily correspond exactly to calendar months.
+Month (by District Office Workload Reporting (DOWR) Month): The month the data was produced.
+DOWR reporting months are administratively set reporting periods and do not necessarily correspond exactly to calendar months.

-Field C: Total Social Security Retirement Insurance Applications, indicates the number of retirement insurance applications submitted by telephone, in person through a local SSA field office, or by mail that could have been filed via the Internet because they met the criteria for applying online.
+Total Social Security Retirement Insurance Applications: The number of retirement insurance applications submitted by telephone, in person through a local SSA field office, or by mail which could have been filed via the internet because they met the criteria for applying online.

-Field D: Internet Social Security Retirement Insurance Applications, indicates the number of retirement insurance applications filed via the Internet.
+Internet Social Security Retirement Insurance Applications: The number of retirement insurance applications filed via the internet.

-Field E: Percentage Filed via the Internet, Field D divided by Field C expressed as a percentage.
-This is the percentage of Social Security Retirement Insurance Applications filed via the Internet.
+Percentage Filed via the Internet: Field D divided by Field C expressed as a percentage.
+This is the percentage of Social Security Retirement Insurance Applications filed via the internet.